Overview

 Figure 5: Final energy consumption in buildings (with climatic corrections)

-Source: ODYSSEEOver the period 2017-2022 electricity consumption per dwelling increased by 4%, while the total energy consumption per dwelling decreased by 7%.
-Main increase in electricity use was recorded from 2020 to 2022 during the Covid crises followed by the energy crises.
-This may be due to fact that electricity prices stayed at the same level during the energy crisis while prices of other energy sources have significantly increased and most of the people switched to the cheaper option.
+Source: ODYSSEEOver the period 2010 to 2023 electricity consumption per dwelling increased by 18%, while the total energy consumption per dwelling decreased by 3%.
+Significant increase in electricity use was recorded from 2020 after the Covid crisis followed by the energy crises.
+This may be due to fact that electricity prices in Montenegro stayed at the same level during the energy crisis while prices of other energy sources have significantly increased and most of the people switched to the cheaper option.

-Figure 6: Energy and electricity consumption per dwelling (with climatic corrections)
+Figure 6: Energy and electricity consumption in households per capita (with climatic corrections)

-Source: ODYSSEEEnergy consumption per capita for space heating in households (with climatic corrections) has kept at constant level over the period 2017 to 2022 with minor variations (2% for the period or 0.5 per annum on average).
-From the data set it is evident that energy consumption per capita for space heating in households has slightly decreased mainly due the incentive programs for subvention for implementation energy efficiency measures in households.
-Number of homeowners recognised these attractive programs that have been offered during this period.
+Source: ODYSSEEEnergy consumption per capita for space heating in households (with climatic corrections) has kept at constant level over the period 2010 to 2023 with minor variations (-6% for the period or 0.5 per annum on average).
+From the data set it is evident that energy consumption per capita for space heating in households has slightly decreased mainly due to the incentive programs for subvention for implementation energy efficiency measures in households.
+Number of homeowners recognized these attractive programs that have been implemented during this period.

 Figure 7: Energy consumption per capita for space heating in households (with climatic corrections)

-Source: ODYSSEEIn the structure of energy consumption per capita by end-use in households (except space heating) most of the energy is used for cooking followed by water heating.
-A slight increase of energy consumption for air cooling can be noticed, 1% for the period 2017-2022, which may be connected with global warming.
+Source: ODYSSEEFor the period 2010-2023, in the structure of energy consumption per capita by end-use in households (except space heating) most of the energy is used for cooking followed by water heating.
+Significant increase of 27% of energy consumption for air cooling can be noticed, for the period 2010-2023, which may relate to with global warming, while cooking recorded decrease by 13% which may be due to the replacement of old cookers by new and more energy efficient appliances.

 Figure 8: Energy consumption per capita by end-use in households (except space heating)